Conimbricenses: Contents

 A foreword prefixed the last treatise and disowned any connection with the work published at Frankfurt in 1604 and claiming to be the "Commentarii Conimbricenses".
 It reads in part, "Before we could finish the task entrusted to us of editing our Logic, to which we were bound by many promises, certain German publishers fraudulently brought out a work professing to be from us, abounding in errors and inaccuracies which were really their own.
 They also substituted for our commentaries certain glosses gotten furtively.
 It is true these writings thirty years previously were the work of one of our professors not indeed intended for publication.
 They were the fruit of his zeal and he never dreamed they would appear in print".

 The last treatise was prepared for printing by Father Sebastian Couto.
 The eight parts formed five quarto volumes in wide circulation and appeared in many editions.
 The best known were those of Lyon, Lisbon and Cologne.
 The Commentaries are in Latin and are supplemented by reliable explanations of the text and an exhaustive discussion of the Aristotelian system.

+In the Introduction to his translation work, John Doyle writes that three methods were utilized in the Conimbricenses.
+The first, summary, reflects the work of Avicenna.
+The second method, explanation, reflects the work of Averroes.
+The third method, exposition by way of question, reflects the work of Duns Scotus.
+The Conimbricenses relied heavily on exposition by way of question while still employing summary and explanation.

+Influence

+According the John Deely, Poinsot and Peirce owe their attention to "Thirdness" to the influence of the Conimbricenses.